eventB-Soton/UML-B_ERS_Diagram/UserDocumentation.md

 ![Example of large diagram](/docImages/exampleLargeDiagram.jpg) And let's suppose that you are interested in refining the add_curr_path Event.

-You can do so directly in the "main" Diagram, but you can also open the specific refinement that you want to develop, in a specific Diagram.
+You can do so directly in the "main" Diagram, but you can also open the specific refinement that you want to develop, in a separate Diagram.

 Let's, in our example open the decomposition of add_path_curr in a separate diagram.